shieldgenerator7/DwarfTowerScripts/Docs/Dwarf Tower Characters.md

 # Zombie

-Possibly written about this before, not sure.
 Has 5 hp and moves slowly.

 PASSIVE – Horde.
 When Zombie gets stunned or Zombie stuns a player, a zombie spawns at the location where that player was hit.
 Zombie controls all other zombies.
 When a regular zombie dies, a regular zombie spawns at a random location on the map.